 Sure, you’ll hire a graphic designer for your future best seller, but you are in control of your book cover – front, back and spine.
-To sell more books, make your cover superb!
+Let’s look at the anatomy of a book cover, and how to make it shine.

 You can’t judge a book by its cover.
 And yet, most people do, most of the time.
 If you want your book to sell more copies, it had better have a well-thought-out, carefully designed cover.
 Let’s look at how to design the perfect best seller book cover, one part at a time.